Guiding You Through The Immigration Process

 What are the types of US Immigrant Visas?

 Under the United States Immigration Act, there are several avenues for obtaining a long-term immigration visa to the United States.
-For example, a green card can be obtained through a close family member or a US citizen.
+For example, a green card can be obtained through a close family member who is a green card holder or a US citizen.

 Family Immigration Visa